eclipse-archived/ceylon-lang.org/documentation/1.1/tour/modules.md

 ## Module archives and module repositories

-A module archive packages together compiled `.class` files, package descriptors, and module descriptors into a Java-style `jar` archive with the extension `.car`.
-The Ceylon compiler doesn't usually produce individual `.class` files in a directory.
-Instead, it directly produces module archives.
+When compiled for execution on the Java virtual machine, a module compiles to a _module archive_.
+The module archive packages together compiled `.class` files, package descriptors, and module descriptors into a Java-style `jar` archive with the extension `.car`.

+A `.car` module archive also includes OSGi and Maven metadata.

+The Ceylon compiler never produces individual `.class` files in a directory.

+When compiled for execution on a JavaScript virtual machine, the module compiles to a `.js` file, called a _module script_.
+This module script follows a standard called Common JS Modules, which allows the script to be used in node.js or with require.js.

-Module archives live in *module repositories*.
+Module archives and module scripts live in *module repositories*.
 A module repository is a well-defined directory structure with a well-defined location for each module.
 A module repository may be either local (on the filesystem) or remote (on the Internet).
 Given a list of module repositories, the Ceylon compiler can automatically locate dependencies mentioned in the module descriptor of the module it is compiling.
 And when it finishes compiling the module, it puts the resulting module archive in the right place in a local module repository.

 The architecture also includes support for source directories, source archives, and module documentation directories.